 The other is to have your passes booked in the morning so you can continue rebooking the extra passes (you get one extra at time after you have used your first three) and try to optimize as much as you can.

-This is what we did and it worked out great in the summer.
+The second one is what we did and it worked out great in the summer.

 Here are the biggest rides you should be booking with your Fast Passes for Magic Kingdom:

 - Thunder Mountain Railroad

 - Splash Mountain